KrisCyberSec/Cybersecurity-Labs/owasp-web-security-lab/README.md

 - **Secure Development:** Knowledge of vulnerabilities informs secure coding practices
 - **Risk Management:** Ability to assess and communicate security risks to stakeholders

-## Ethical Considerations
-This lab was conducted in a controlled environment using intentionally vulnerable software designed for security training.
-All testing was performed on locally hosted applications with no unauthorized access to production systems or real user data.

 ## Technical Environment
 - **Application:** OWASP Juice Shop (latest version)
 - **Platform:** macOS with Apple Silicon